 While appetite is define as: An instinctive physical desire, especially one for food or drink.
 A strong wish or urge. -thefreedictionary.com

 We have all been there- gurgle, rumble, pains and aches.
 You can become lightheaded, have trouble concentrating, or even act grumpy.
-No time for breakfast again!
+AKA “hangry!”
 That is your belly talking to you telling you- feed me!

-Over the last several months I have chosen to practice more mindful eating techniques and it has been helpful not only in slowing me down and helping me to enjoy my food more, but I also believe it has encouraged me to asses my hunger scale number to see if and when I am truly hungry and when I have an appetite for something specific (and if its worth it!)
-I also believe that this mindfulness has supported better digestion of food.
+Over the last several months I have chosen to practice more mindful eating techniques and it has been helpful not only in slowing me down and helping me to enjoy my food more, but I also believe it has encouraged me to assess my hunger scale number to see if and when I am truly hungry and when I have an appetite for something specific (and if its worth it!)
+I also believe that this mindfulness has supported better digestion of my food!

-If you have trouble eating mindfully, I encourage you to save a copy of the hunger scale to your smart phone or print off a copy and hang it somewhere in the kitchen where you can view it before you go snacking.
+If you have trouble eating mindfully, I encourage you to save a copy of the hunger scale to your phone or print off a copy and hang it somewhere in the kitchen where you can view it before you go snacking.
 Remember, aim to find that happy, peaceful place on the hunger scale each time you eat!